 6. Health care costs overwhelm government budgets.
 It creates socialism and more government debt.

 7. Doctors are often assigned more patients than they can legitimately handle, which can deteriorate the accuracy and quality of patient care.

 8. Medicine becomes a less attractive career choice.
-Cost of becoming a doctor is very high.
+The cost of becoming a doctor is very high.
 Doctors often carry large student loans.
-Additionally, it takes nearly a decade of hard-core education and training before one starts practising.
+Additionally, it takes nearly a decade of hard-core education and training before one starts practicing.
 Since their income is capped under Universal Health Care, it will take longer for them to pay off their student loans, and force young doctors to lead a more frugal life for a long time.

 9. Innovation can fall behind when compared to a free-market system.
-This also creates a shortage of specialty doctors in the long run.
+This also creates a shortage of specialist doctors in the long run.

 10. May restrict access to certain procedures or medications.
 These systems might choose palliative care over life-saving measures.

 11. Smokers, Alcoholics and Drug Addicts, receive the same treatment, even though their conditions are self-induced.

 12. Many dual citizens will work in another country all their life but return for free treatment when they need long-term care.

 13. USA has too many senior citizens.
 For years to come the average age of our population will keep rising.
 There will be lesser people who will contribute to the system versus who will land up using it.

 14. Systems are never perfect.
 Doctors, their families, their close friends of doctors and some influential people are often able to get quicker treatment due to mutual understanding within them.